kwpeters/sampleturborepo/README.md

 # Sample Turbo Repo

+This monorepo contains packages and applications that use the following tools:

 - This repo uses [TypeScript](https://www.typescriptlang.org/) for static type checking.
 - This repo uses [ESLint](https://eslint.org/) for code linting.